 Molly Watson is a writer, recipe developer, and a frequent locavore.
 She loves to show how simple techniques and fresh ingredients can make cooking approachable and fun.
-Luckily, Molly lives in San on a hill in Francisco that's set equidistant between two excellent farmers markets.
+Luckily, Molly lives on a hill in San Francisco that's equidistant between two excellent farmers markets.

 - 15+ years writing about food and developing recipes

 - Author of Bowls, Greens + Grains, and the forthcoming Should We All Be Vegan?

 - Featured in the 2013, 2014, and 2015 editions of "Best Food Writing"

 In addition to her work for The Spruce Eats, Molly has written for The New York Times, The Washington Post, Cooking Light, Elle, and the San Francisco Chronicle, where she wrote "The Glut," a monthly column on local produce.

 She was a regular features contributor to Edible San Francisco and is a former staff food writer at Sunset magazine, where she covered the best the Western U.S. has to offer, from dry-farmed tomatoes to fresh abalone.
 The rigors of the Sunset test kitchen, designed to ensure every recipe worked every time, taught her a lifetime's worth of recipe writing and development skills.

 Molly is a regular conference speaker and lecturer, sharing her love of writing and food with audiences around the country, from guest lectures on the history of the American food system to storytelling workshops for global marketers.